openenergymonitor/guide/source/applications/solar-pv.markdown

 The OpenEnergyMonitor Solar PV monitor is a tool to help you make the most of your solar generation.

-Providing real-time and historic information on your solar generation and demand matching, it will help you better utilise your available solar power.
+Providing real-time and historic information on your solar generation and demand matching, it will help you make better use of available solar power.

 MySolar PV is a dashboard app which runs on [Emoncms](https://Emoncms.org).